balachandana/docs/local.md

 > The name 'ViewBag' does not exist in the current context

-This error occurs for missing web.config from Views folder.
+This error occurs because of missing web.config from Views folder.